-I already showed you how you can use the STAMP add-in for PowerPoint to manually add captions for videos right inside PowerPoint 2010.
-While manually adding captions is a great way to get easily started, professional organizations use TTML files -- these are markup files not too different in structure from the HTML web pages -- and typically they have the XML file extension.
+We already showed how you can use the STAMP add-in for PowerPoint to manually add captions for videos right inside PowerPoint.
+While manually adding captions is a great way to get easily started, professional organizations use TTML files.
+TTML files are markup files, not too different in structure from the HTML web pages, and typically they have the XML file extension.

 TTML stands for Timed Text Markup Language and the Wikipedia site has some more info on this topic.

-The fact is that TTML is still not a hugely adopted standard -- yet kudos to Microsoft for allowing their STAMP add-in to work with these markup files.
-I could not find any readily available TTML editor application online but since these are markup files, any text editor should work -- let me help you explore a basic TTML XML file to get started.
+Although there are several other standards for timed text, Microsoft STAMP add-in for PowerPoint works with these markup files.
+While there are many editing applications, we could not find any readily available TTML editor that creates something in the exact syntax that PowerPoint expects.
+Fortunately, since these TTML files are markup files, any text editor should work.
+Let us help you explore a basic TTML XML file to get started.

-The Microsoft STAMP add-in download site has some sample files, and this sample TTML XML file was sourced from that site -- I made some small edits to clean up the file so that I could explain what each part of the code does -- look at Figure 1 to see this code.
+The Microsoft STAMP add-in download site had some sample files, and this sample TTML XML file was sourced from that site.
+We made some small edits to clean up the file so that we could explain what each part of the code does.
+Look at Figure 1 to see this code.

 Figure 1: TTML code